 Dr. Silberman has been performing botox injections in his practice since 2012.
 After seeing surgical failures for exertional compartment syndrome and having to retest patients who underwent surgery, where extensive scar tissue could be felt during retesting, Dr. Silberman began investigating botox as another option.
 New Jersey Sports Medicine is the only known center in the United States to offer Ankle Brachial Index Testing, Compartment Testing, and Botox injections for exertional leg pain under one roof.
 Dr. Silberman determines which compartments have the highest pressures based on the compartment test and using those findings, will target the botox injection under US guidance directly into those compartments.

 The Process: After consultation, which may include an Ankle Brachial Index (ABI) Stress Test (...Dr.
-Silberman has diagnosed Popliteal Artery Entrapment Syndrome in someone who failed fasciotomies for 'compartment syndrome'...), a Compartment Test, review of imaging, and video gait analysis, the amount of Botox that will be used for your treatment is calculated and a prescription for Botulinum Toxin Type A (Botox) will be given to you to be filled at a pharmacy.
-You will then return on another day with your Botox medication which must be stored in a refrigerator 2° to 8°C (36º to 46ºF), and on the day of the procedure brought in to the office on ice, recommended within one hour.
+Silberman has diagnosed Popliteal Artery Entrapment Syndrome in someone who failed fasciotomies for 'compartment syndrome'...),a Compartment Test, review of imaging, and video gait analysis, the amount of Botox that will be used for your treatment is calculated and a prescription for Botulinum Toxin Type A (Botox) will be given to you to be filled at a pharmacy.
+You will then return on a subsequent day with your Botox medication, which must be stored in a refrigerator 2° to 8°C (36º to 46ºF), and on the day of the procedure brought in to the office on ice within one hour.